Family Forecast: CBS4 Meteorologist Lauren Whitney Expecting First Child

 She shared an image of the ultrasound.

-“[My husband] and I are beyond excited for our little cupcake to arrive in time for Christmas!”MORE NEWS: Attention Colorado Hikers: Rare Weekend Ahead With Virtually No Mountain Storms Expected
+“[My husband] and I are beyond excited for our little cupcake to arrive in time for Christmas!”MORE NEWS: Potential For 110 Degree Weather Next Week Prompts Rare Excessive Heat Watch In Colorado

 “…you might notice me covering up a little bit more of eastern Colorado here very quickly,” Whitney explained during the forecast Thursday evening.